mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ## Failover, switchover and auto-rejoin

-Starting with MaxScale 2.2.1, MySQL Monitor supports replication cluster modification.
+Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster modification.
 The operations implemented are: _failover_ (replacing a failed master), _switchover_ (swapping a slave with a running master) and _rejoin_ (joining a standalone server to the cluster).
 The features and the parameters